creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-03-Swin-Transformer.md

   * Swin Transformers surpass others transformers architecture (DeiT architecture and ViT architecture)
   * And is comparable with convolution based architecture (EfficientNet and Regnet)
 * Pre-training on ImageNet-20k and fine tuning on ImageNet-1k
-  * Pre-training improve the results but it's less significant than ViT
+  * Pre-training improves the results but it's less significant than ViT

 ![](/collections/images/Swin-Transformer/classification-results.jpg)

 ## Object Detection on COCO

-* Comparison to ResNet and DeiT (transformer) as a backbone for object detection framework
+* Comparison with ResNet and DeiT (transformer) as a backbone for object detection framework

 * Swin Transformers surpass  previous state-of-the-art